 - Sampling probes are an acceptable sampling method, but their use is mostly limited to finer materials to push into a stockpile for optimized sample collection.

-- Sampling board helps to manage segregation and prevent stray materials coming in to the sampling zone on stockpiles.
+- The sampling board helps to manage segregation and prevent stray materials from coming into the sampling zone on stockpiles.

 - At a minimum, safety equipment should include the following:

 - Hard hat

 - Always contact a plant representative to accompany you to the sampling site to reduce liability and eliminate misrepresentation of products.